yal067/cse15l-lab-reports/Lab2.md

 2. The method of getPath extracts the part of url (localhost:4000/add-message?s=Hello) after the domain and before any ? and return the extracted part into a String type.
 Thus, its output value becomes "/add-message" in type of String.
 3. The value of contains is still "/add-message" in type of String, as this method is mainly for checking whether the extracted Path contains "/add-message".
 If the method of contains works and the extracted path does contain "/add-message", then url will be used again in the next line of codes under if statement.
 4. The method of getQuery extracts the part of url (localhost:4000/add-message?s=Hello) after the first ? and before the anchor and return the extracted part into a String type.
 Thus, its output value becomes "s=Hello" in type of String.
 5. The value of split is still "=" in type of String, as this method is mainly for spliting the Query by "=".
-Then, by creating a Stringlist-parameters, the string before "=" in Query part becomes an element in parameters at index 0, and the string after "=" becomes an element in parameters at index 1.
+Then, by creating a Stringlist-parameters, the string "s" before "=" in Query part becomes an element in parameters at index 0, and the string "Hello" after "=" becomes an element in parameters at index 1.
 6. The value of equals is still "s" in type of String, because this method is mainly for checking whether the Query is in a supporting form.
-Therefore, if the element in parameters at index 0 equals "s", then the element in parameters at index 1 will be used in the next line under if statement.
+Therefore, if the element in parameters at index 0 equals "s", then the element "Hello" in parameters at index 1 will be used in the next line of codes under if statement.

-(Once the form of url passes two if statements, then by different methods, the element (in the type of String) from parameters at index 1 will be added to an empty string-words in new line).
+(Based on above stpes, once the form of url passes two if statements, then through different methods, the extracted String element "Hello" from url in parameters at index 1 will be added to an empty string```words``` in a new line).

 7. The value of start in port becomes the Integer.parseInt(args[0]) based on the input.